-ACC 112 Computerized Accounting 3 credits 3 class hours
+ACC 112 Computerized Accounting

 This course covers small business accounting using computerized accounting software.
 Topics include creating a chart of accounts, recording customer and vendor transactions, processing payroll, and printing reports.
 In addition, setting up a new company is covered, as well as advanced topics such as exporting to spreadsheet software, and using the audit trail of the computerized accounting software.
 Prerequisite: ACC 110 or ACC 111; or permission of instructor.